apache/pekko/docs/src/main/paradox/typed/cluster-sharding.md

 you can disable durable storage and benefit from better performance by using the following configuration:

 ```
-akka.cluster.sharding.distributed-data.durable.keys = []
+pekko.cluster.sharding.distributed-data.durable.keys = []
 ```
 ## Startup after minimum number of members

-It's recommended to use Cluster Sharding with the Cluster setting `akka.cluster.min-nr-of-members` or `akka.cluster.role.<role-name>.min-nr-of-members`. `min-nr-of-members` will defer the allocation of the shards until at least that number of regions have been started and registered to the coordinator.
+It's recommended to use Cluster Sharding with the Cluster setting `pekko.cluster.min-nr-of-members` or `pekko.cluster.role.<role-name>.min-nr-of-members`. `min-nr-of-members` will defer the allocation of the shards until at least that number of regions have been started and registered to the coordinator.
 This avoids that many shards are allocated to the first region that registers and only later are rebalanced to other nodes.